Because there are so many fantastic Japanese souvenirs and experiences, this post will come in two parts, this is part I.

 Bring it Home: a Tokyo Banana

 If I had to pick just one souvenir that represents Tokyo to me, it would be the Tokyo Banana– a Japanese sweet that reminds me of an upscale twinkie.
 First, Tokyo bananas are adorable, with a sunny yellow color and gift-worthy pre-wrapped boxes.
 Second, Tokyo bananas are tasty and have universal appeal (unlike other Japanese treats that can be more divisive, I’ve never had anyone tell me they dislike a Tokyo banana).
 You can find Tokyo bananas at larger train stations, in 7-11’s and of course at the airport.
+For more on Tokyo bananas check out this post.

 12. Experience: Cling to a Cliffside Shrine